orkunyucel/npc-dialog-generator/README.md

    ```

 3. **Set up your API key**
-   - Create a `.env` file in the project folder
+   - Create a `.env` file in the project folder (creating in any IDE is the fastest)
    - Add your Google Gemini API key:
      ```
      GEMINI_API_KEY=your_api_key_here